racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPInstall.md

 ## Before Installing a Q-Package
-Prior to the installation of a Q-Package it is recommended to update the Q-Package metadata of your PyLabs framework.
+Prior to the installation of a Q-Package it is recommended to update the Q-Package metadata of your Pylabs framework.

 [[code]]
     In [1]: i.qp.updateMetaDataAll()